This post may contain affiliate links. Please read my full disclosure policy here.

 So you want to run a marathon?

 Maybe not.
 Maybe you’ve got something else ‘impossible’ to do.
 Maybe you want to climb Kilimanjaro?
 Learn to speak fluent Japanese?
-Get in the Guinness Book of World Records for some random accomplishment?
+Get in the Guinness Book of World Records for the highest jump on a pogo stick?

 How to run a marathon–or do something else ‘impossible’–in six simple (but not easy) steps: